I’m Not Sure I’d Pay $17 Bucks for any Other Sandwich

 Those horrible and creepy lyrics are from 80’s hair-metal band Winger’s song, “Seventeen.”
 In this case, the “she” is the gorgeously plump lobster roll from Westbrook Lobster and the “only” is sarcastic.

 ‘Tis true.
 In 2009, Connecticut Magazine named this joint their best.
-What’s more, they randomly opened up another location in Wallingford of all places.
+What’s more, Westbrook Lobster opened up another location in Wallingford of all places.
 It overlooks the Quinnipiac River in the historic Yale Brother’s Mill built in the late 1670’s.
-Originally a grain mill, later converted to a German and Brittania silver spoon factory, and finally converted into a restaurant, the building is rich with history.
+Originally a grain mill, later converted to a German and Brittania silver spoon factory, and finally converted into a restaurant.
+The building is rich with history.

-I procured my rolls from the Clinton location while Hoang lounged on the beach a couple miles away at Hammonassett Beach.
+I procured my rolls from the Clinton location while Hoang lounged and sunned a couple miles away at Hammonassett Beach.
 This was going to be a good day.

 The Roadfood experience: